HXSu/DFL-Framework/README.md

 - You can use Remix website to compile and deploy the smart contracts to the local blockchain: [Remix](https://remix.ethereum.org/)
 - Or you can use Truffle to compile and deploy the smart contracts to the local blockchain: [Truffle](https://www.trufflesuite.com/docs/truffle/getting-started/installation)
 ---------------------------------------------------------------------------------------------------

+### Prepare your data
+1. Prepare your data and put it in the directory: `./all_data` under DFL_framework directory
+2. The data is in the form of huggingface datasets.
+You can refer to the [huggingface datasets](https://huggingface.co/docs/datasets/) to prepare your data
+3. There is a sample dataset in the directory: `./sample_data`, you can use it to test the DFL framework
 ## Participate in the DFL as a single node
 1. Open the terminal and enter the `./DFL_framework` directory
 2. Run the DFL framework and the interface is `front_end_menu.py`